 One of the most important functions of our brain is to help us remember something.
 Our brain receives information every single day.
-And the memory is a place where we store the information.
-When we need one or some pieces of the information, the brain will recall it for us so we remember the thing.
+And memory is a place where we store the information.
+When we need one or some piece of information, the brain will recall it for us so we remember the thing.
 That’s when our brain works so well.

 However, the ‘recalling’ function of our brain doesn’t work well all the time.
 That’s when we forget what to say in the presentation or what to answer in the exam.